Lockheed L-1011 TriStar: L-1011-500

 The L-1011-500 (FAA certification L-1011-385-3) was the last L-1011 variant to enter production.
 It was a longer-range variant first flight-tested in 1978.
 Its fuselage length was shortened by 14 ft and MTOW increased to allow higher fuel loads.
 More powerful RB.211-524 engines, increased wingspan, active-load-control ailerons and other improved systems were features introduced by Lockheed to exploit newly available technologies in the late 1970s.
 The -500 variant was popular among international operators and formed a significant portion of the L-1011 fleet of Delta and British Airways.
-However, it entered service seven years after the similar DC-10-30 entered service, with that aircraft having already secured orders from potential L-1011-500 customers.
+However, it entered service seven years after the similar DC-10-30 entered service.

 The TriStar 500 first flew on October 16, 1978, with the first delivery to British Airways on April 27, 1979.
 It entered service with British Airways on May 7, 1979, flying between London and Abu Dhabi.
 The last L-1011 produced was a TriStar 500, operated by the Las Vegas Sands.